 The Fellowship can cover salary and fringe for the Fellow; research equipment and supplies; and travel to research sites (if applicable).
 Other staff from the applicant institution or partner institutions involved in the research are expected to cover their own costs.
-Budgets must include sufficient allocations to cover travel costs for the Fellow to two (2) mandatory one to two-day meetings with the SAC in New York City over the course of the grant.
-This assumes no COVID-19 travel restrictions.
-If an in-person meeting is not viable, it will be held virtually and Fellows can request Trust approval to redirect travel funds for other research costs.
+Budgets must include sufficient allocations to cover travel costs for the Fellow to two (2) mandatory one- or two-day meetings with the SAC in New York City over the course of the grant.

 Applicant institutions should note The Trust policy for overhead costs for grant administration for projects at universities, hospitals, academic medical centers, and affiliated nonprofit fiscal sponsors (e.g. foundations that receive private funds on behalf of the institution).
 Overhead costs for grant administration may not exceed five (5) percent of the total project budget/grant.
 Administrative costs related to carrying out the grant activities, such as space, supplies, and technology for project staff, are not subject to the five percent limit, and should be identified and itemized separately in the budget.
-Grants will range from \$150,000 to \$200,000 over two-years or \$75,000 to \$100,000 a year (including overhead grant administration costs).
+Grants will range from \$175,000 to \$250,000 over two-years or \$87,500 to \$125,000 a year (including overhead grant administration costs).